 --Enjoy a half-day or more exploring the gardens and catching up, as well as taking a peek in the Library's extensive collections.

 --Time permitting, take a detour on the way back through some of the many tree-lined residential streets in San Marino, South Pasadena, Pasadena en route to lunch or dinner at a local, family-owned eatery.
-If an eatery in downtown Pasadena is selected, ride down San Pasqual and through Caltech's verdant campus.
+If a spot in downtown Pasadena is selected, ride down San Pasqual and through Caltech's verdant campus.

 5. What you're listening to/ reading/ watching/ digging right now:

 As I'm juggling childcare and remote work with my partner at the moment during COVID-19, my time for reading anything other than children's books is currently limited.
-However I do try to listen to podcasts while doing chores around the house, including the "California Report" to stay up to date with CA news; "Gimme Shelter" on housing issues in CA; "Radiolab", "This American Life", and "The Daily" for their consistently excellent story-telling; "LA Podcast" on LA City/County politics; "The City" for deep dives on community issues when new episodes become available; and "Drilled" for interviews with people working on climate action.
+However I do try to listen to podcasts while doing chores around the house, including the "California Report" to stay up to date with CA news; "Gimme Shelter" on housing issues in CA; "Radiolab" for its consistently excellent story-telling; "LA Podcast" on LA City/County politics; "The City" for deep dives on community issues when new episodes become available; and "Drilled" for interviews with people working on climate action.

 Want to learn more?
 Check out ActiveSGV's new podcast, ActiveLab